AmaliaCaldare/Car-Rental-Company/README.md

 3. Run `npm install` to install the dependencies of the project.
 4. Run `npm run migrate:latest` to create the migration.
 5. Run `npm run seeed:run` to populate the database.
-6. Run `npm run cleabdb` to rollback, create and populate the database again.
+6. Run `npm run cleandb` to rollback, create and populate the database again.
 7. Run `npm run start-dev` to start the server.